 I genuinely like people– realtors, sellers, children– as well as cats and dogs (not so sure about snakes).
 But ALL of them are detrimental to producing optimal photos, which is my priority.

 A photo shoot with people present takes about 50% longer.

 The main problem with people is that they cannot focus.
 I’m sorry but it’s how we all are now.
-I ask people to turn on *all* the lights, and they will turn on (I kid you not) two or three lights before getting distracted and doing something else.
-This “something else” usually involves their phone, or food, or something otherwise unhelpful, while being visible in the photo.
+I ask people to “turn on *all* the lights”, and they will turn on (I kid you not) two or three lights before getting distracted and doing something else.
+This “something else” usually involves their phone, or food, or something otherwise unhelpful, while standing in the way.

 Remember, the MLS can fine you for having people in a photo.

 Here is a short list of some ways a homeowner or realtor being present leads to delays and reduced quality: